pyparsing/pyparsing/docs/HowToUsePyparsing.rst

   so on (note that rangeSpec does not include support for generic regular expressions, just string range specs)

-- ``getTokensEndLoc()`` - function to call from within a parse action to get the ending location for the matched tokens

 - ``traceParseAction(fn)`` - decorator function to debug parse actions.
 Lists each call, called arguments, and return value or exception